Official name – Republic of Uganda.

 Avifauna – Uganda offers over 1000 avian species including many migratory species from Europe and Asia.

 Entry requirements – A valid passport.
 Most visitors to Uganda require a visa to enter the country.
 Three-month single-entry tourist visas are available from all Ugandan embassies (price subject to nationality).

-Health certification – Visitors arriving from areas affected with yellow fever and cholera require certificates of inoculation.
+Health certification – Visitors arriving from areas affected by yellow fever and cholera require certificates of inoculation.
 Malaria and bilharzia are endemic.

-Vaccinations – A number of vaccinations are recommended for visitors to Uganda (check with your doctor in advance).
+Vaccinations – Several vaccinations are recommended for visitors to Uganda (check with your doctor in advance).

 Malaria – Malaria is endemic in tropical Africa and protection against it is necessary.

 HIV/AIDS – HIV/AIDS is a serious problem throughout Africa.

 Medical insurance – Travellers to Uganda are recommended to obtain medical insurance before arrival.